 After the recent Suez Canal incident, many voyages have been canceled there has been a global increase in transport rates.
 Railway delivery costs are being "pulled up" in line with sea delivery costs.
 In April, the Changsha rail station served 3 times as much freight.

 "Even if a ship departs from the main port on time, it takes a long time to process the accompanying documentation and get through the transit port.
 This increases the time of delivery by sea transport.
 When rates and transit times are comparable, AsstrA customers usually prefer rail transport,” shares Ekaterina Voronova.

-Due to a combination of growing Chinese exports and infrastructure pressure, the Chinese railway authorities are reducing the number of trains on the tracks by holding them back at departure stations to prevent border congestion.
+Due to a combination of growing Chinese exports and infrastructure pressure, the Chinese railway authorities are reducing the number of trains on the tracks back at departure stations to prevent border congestion.
 It is worth noting that this approach works effectively.
 After arrival at the Manchuria / Zabaikalsk border crossing, an FCT is typically processed and reloaded onto Russian platforms within 3 days.